TheIllusionistMirage/TheIllusionistMirage.github.io/_posts/2017-11-25-lets-write-a-simple-jpeg-library-part-1.md

 ### Step #5: Quantization

 After performing the spatial frequency transformation, it can be seen that the magnitude of the top left coefficients are rather large, and that of the first coefficient is the largest.
-The top-left entries corsspond to low frequency changes, that we are good at observing, and as we move towards the bottom right, the changes are less obvious to our eyes.
+The top-left entries coresspond to low frequency changes, that we are good at observing, and as we move towards the bottom right, the changes are less obvious to our eyes.

 And like we already discussed, this flaw is expoloited by JPEG by throwing away a majority of the high frequency variations.
 Also, if you look more closely, you will observe that if we somehow rounded off these high frequency coefficients to zero, it wouldnot have _much effect_ on the overall visual quality.
 Hence, what we do for each transformed MCU is that we __quantize__ them.
 A __quantization matrx__ is used for the quantization, which consists of 8x8 coefficients, denoting _"how much"_ each coefficient has an importance in the overall MCU.
 The higher the effect, the lower the value of constant used for quantizing it.